githubuniverseworkshops/workflow-script-injection/exercises/exercise-1.md

-# Exercise 1 - Script injection in the run command
-## :bomb: Exploiting the script injection vulnerability in the run command
+# Exercise 1 - :bomb: Exploiting the script injection vulnerability in the run command
 The [Check issue title workflow](.github/workflows/check-issue-title.yml) uses the issue title in the `run` command as follows:
 ```
 title="${{ github.event.issue.title }}"